Code Documentation: Importance, Common Types, Challenges & Best Practices

 Utilize Documentation Tools & Documentation as Code (DaC)

-Use code documentation software tools to streamline the creation and maintenance of your documentation.
+Use documentation software to streamline the creation and maintenance of your documentation.
 These tools can automate parts of the documentation process and help maintain consistency.

 Adopting Documentation as Code (DaC) principles, where documentation is treated with the same care as code—using version control, peer reviews, and automated testing—can significantly improve the quality and reliability of documentation.